If you are on a trip that requires a hike into or out of the canyon, please refer to your trip packet for specific information on backpacks/duffels.

 - If you are on one of our trips with a charter flight, the airlines may charge an excess baggage fee.

 - Everyone helps to load the rafts in the morning and unload upon arriving to camp in the evening.
 The heaviest bag does tend to stand out.
 Plus, you will have to carry your bag to wherever you decide to set up camp each night.

 A few items do not need to fit in your duffel bag:

 Alcohol does not count towards your weight limit on the river as it will be stored separately.
 However, it DOES count toward your weight limit on the charter flights.
 If your trip starts at Lees Ferry/Marble Canyon you will have a chance to buy beer and boxed wine (not liquor) at Marble Canyon before you head to the river.
-If you are on a 3-day trip you may want to split up any alcohol weight by adding a few beers to each person’s bag, instead of having one person carry it all.
+If you are on our 3 day escape you may want to split up any alcohol weight by adding a few beers to each person’s bag instead of having one person carry it all.

 If you bring an additional pair of shoes to use for longer dry hikes, you do not need to be able to fit them in your duffel.
 Once you get to the river, they can be stored in a separate dry bag that will be used as the “community shoe bag.”
 This bag will be accessible before side hikes.